 The concentration consists of 4 courses (12 credits).

 - Essentials of Real Estate Finance provides the tools necessary to analyze income-producing property from the perspective of an institutional investor.
 Students use lease and market information to develop pro forma cash flow projections for a given property and evaluate the risk and return associated with investment.
+The core Finance course, Financial Management, is a prerequisite for Essentials of Real Estate Finance.

 - The second component is Real Estate Law, which offers an overview of the legal issues confronting the real estate executive.